umer-saleem/bigramnamegeneration/README.md

 - Uses multinomial sampling to generate new sequences based on learned bigram probabilities.

+## Evaluation

+- The model is evaluated on test data using negative log-likelihood (NLL):
+- A lower NLL indicates the model better predicts the sequences in the test set.

 ## Technologies & Tools

 - **Programming Language:** Python